 OECD Recommendation on the Protection of Children Online

 The OECD published a report on the risks faced by children online and policies to protect them in 2011.
 Based on the report’s findings, the OECD Council adopted a Recommendation in 2012 calling for evidence-based policy making and enhanced domestic and international co-ordination to improve national policy frameworks.
-A booklet brings together the Recommendation and the report.
+A free booklet brings together the Recommendation and the report.